ekliao/EricLiaoDigitalGarden/src/site/notes/Audio Flashcards - iOS app - handsfree and eyes-free 光用耳不用眼手的抽認卡學習神器.md

 date-created:: 2023-10-16

 I chanced upon this gem of an app two weeks ago.
-A day later, having had only a cursory impression of its features and limits, I contacted the developer giving him praise but not letting him off easy:
+A day later, having had only a cursory impression of its features and limits, I contacted the developer giving him praise but not without expressing my wishes:

 #paste/email
+Hello,

 I found your iOS app for audio flashcards.
 The handsfree nature of the design is something I’ve been searching for for a long time.
 I am glad I found it.
-But I do have some questions: does the app support bulk import and export of audio fronts and backs in audio file formats (for example .mp3)?
-Entry one by one is time-consuming.
-I already have tons of such audio cards in Anki, but Anki doesn’t have your app’s handsfree configuration.
-I hope I can leverage the best of both worlds by importing existing Anki decks into your app for handsfree practice.
+But I do have some questions: does the app support bulk import and export of audio fronts and backs in audio file formats (.mp3 for example)?
+Creating such audio cards one by one is time-consuming.
+I already have tons of them in Anki, but Anki doesn’t have your app’s handsfree configuration.
+I hope to leverage the best of both worlds by importing existing Anki decks of audio cards into your app for handsfree practice.

 If the app does not yet support bulk imports of audio files, I really hope you’ll consider adding this feature.
 I am sure many users will welcome it and find it extremely useful.
-If you add this feature, people will pay a fee to use it!
+If this feature becomes available, people will pay a fee to use the app!

 ---
 The developer's almost immediate reply: